cBioPortal/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

-# Authenticating Users via Keycloak
+# Authenticating and Authorizing Users via Keycloak

 ## Introduction

-The cBioPortal includes support for Keycloak SAML (Security Assertion Markup Language) authentication.
-This document explains why you might find Keycloak SAML authentication useful for storing your user login information outside the cBioPortal database.
-It also shows you how to configure Keycloak to communicate with your instance of cBioPortal.
+The cBioPortal includes support for Keycloak authentication.
+Keycloak can function as an Identity Provider (IDP) for cBioPortal.
+This document explains why you might find Keycloak authentication useful for storing your user login information outside the cBioPortal database.
+It also shows you how to configure Keycloak to communicate with your instance of cBioPortal using SAML (Security Assertion Markup Language).

-Please note that configuring your local instance to use Keycloak SAML authentication requires a Keycloak Identity Provider to be set up.
+Please note that configuring your local instance to use Keycloak authentication requires a Keycloak server to be set up.
 For details on how to set up a Keycloak server, please read online document at <https://keycloak.gitbooks.io/documentation/server_installation/index.html>.

 This document focuses mainly on the steps to configure Keycloak for **authenticating** and **authorizing** cBioPortal users.